-South Dakota's Black Hills are a small and isolated mountain range set off from the Rocky Mountains and are the setting for numerous Black Hills ghost stories passed down through the generations.
-Home to the Lakota Sioux Indians for centuries, many of the local legends and lore revolve around regional Native American mysteries, the spirits of long-dead settlers, Gold Rush Days, sheriffs, and workmen.
+Ghost stories about South Dakota's Black Hills, a small and isolated mountain range within Black Hills National Forest, are scary accounts passed down through the generations.
+Home to the Lakota Sioux Indians for centuries, many of the local legends and ghost stories revolve around regional Native American mysteries, the spirits of long-dead settlers, Gold Rush Days, sheriffs, and workmen.

 Alex Johnson Hotel